gemforce-team/Autocast/README.md

 ## Description
 Autocast is a game modification for GCFW.

 It allows you to set a virtual marker on the field (one per strike spell).
-Every time the respective spell's charge reaches maximum it will be automatically cast on that marker's position.
+Every time the respective strike spell's charge reaches maximum it will be automatically cast on that marker's position.

 This is a time saving and QOL mod, exactly the same results can be achieved without it.